YDSS/algorithm_practice/system_design/index.md

 1. knowning **the common scale** of some kind of data, e.g. a regular URL takes 100byte, some like that.
 That is very useful for estimating the scale of data you'll handle
     1. 2/8 law for estimating metrics
 2. in relational db, we can create connective tables to connect 2 or more tables, like `user` with `tweet`, cause it's relationship is **many-to-many**

+## trade-off

+1. handle peaks in traffic
+    1. horizontal scaling before predictable traffic peak, like double 11
+    2. quickly drop requests when overload and redirect to a friendly loading page

 ## some common ops

 1. how to encrypt/decrypt important infos?